RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

 the position of the first (after which various rotations are applied).
 The second is *ant1-ant2*, where :math:`\mathcal{V}_{12}=\langle V_{1} V_{2}^{*} \rangle`, and the *uvw*-coordinate is calculated by taking the position of the first antenna minus the second.
-The pyuvdata software package uses the *ant2-ant1* convention (as does MIRIAD; with UVFITS, MeasurementSet, FHD, and Mir formats use the opposite convention).
+The pyuvdata software package uses the *ant2-ant1* convention, as does MIRIAD; with UVFITS, FHD, and Mir formats use the opposite convention.
+MeasurementSet format (used within CASA) appears to support both conventions, with the convention selected based on the number of the antennas in the pair: when the antenna number of *ant1* is greater than that of *ant2*, then the *ant2-ant1* convention is used, otherwise the *ant1-ant2* convention is used (e.g., the 3-7 baseline would use the *ant1-ant2* convention within CASA, whereas the 7-3 baseline would use the *ant2-ant1* convention).

 Phase Center Types
 ------------------